Dear faculty, staff, and students;

 As we revitalize these precious gems of places, Jen and I will work hard on this trip and others to see if we can find friends who will invest in Buckingham Place and the Garfield Robbins Zimmerman House.
 If you don’t already know it, James A. and Lucretia Garfield lived in the Zimmerman House from 1863 to 1874, and it was their home base during his service in Congress.
 I would love to open the doors of each house this year for student, faculty and community use.
 Imagine, in creative fashion, how cool it would be to use either one or both of these one-of-a-kind treasures as learning labs or social gathering places.

 Outside spaces are also special at Hiram.
 Last weekend a small group of us joined Lucy Chamberlain ’77 and Professor Denny Taylor ’73 on Alumni Volunteer Day to give much needed attention to the gardens behind the Pendleton House.
-On that same day another small group gathered at the James H. Barrow Field station for clearing projects there.
+On that same day another small group gathered at the James H. Barrow Biological Field Station for clearing projects there.
 Meanwhile, the walkway gardens in the center of campus are overflowing with wildflowers and plants thanks to the time and attention of faculty member Debbie Kasper and her family.
 The campus green outside of Hinsdale now holds a sitting log positioned carefully by the hands and saw of faculty member Don McFall.
 Countless green projects need to continue to be launched and maintained … can they be the focus of a class or student organization project for the year?

 My ponderings on place and space are not all ethereal.
 I am acutely aware of other spaces, concrete and technical alike, that need attending.
 Hence, I am pleased to announce progress in these areas, too.
 As this picture shows, over the summer we installed new bleachers in Price Gym.
 The bleacher project was made possible thanks to the generous contributions of Robert Siedle ’56, Todd and Faith Morris ’62/’64, Marty Clague ’64, and the Rosenthal Foundation.
 Around the same time, Frank Ventura and his staff in Information Technology were given the green light to oversee Phase I of our technology improvement plan.
 Over the summer, we upgraded the high-speed wireless in the residence halls.
 I hope this greatly improves student satisfaction in this area, as it had been a justifiable point of concern for a while now.

 I leave NYC with a deep respect of what this place has been through and how it continues to thrive as a (those here would argue the) quintessential city of the world.
 I want Hiram to thrive as a prototype of what we are: an increasingly rare but relevant place where distractions are relatively few and far between.
 I make no apology for it being that kind of place; the perfect one to find and become your best self.
-Ask any of our alumni during this week’s Homecoming and I bet they will tell you that that self will take you anywhere you want to go.
+Ask any of our alumni during this week’s Homecoming and I bet they will tell you that self will take you anywhere you want to go.